 split and seeds scraped out (can use 1 tablespoon vanilla extract)

-Combine peaches, sugar, lemon juice, vanilla, and salt and set aside to macerate for at least 2 hours and up to 12 hours.
+To Macerate The Peaches: Combine peaches, sugar, lemon juice, vanilla, and salt in a bowl.
+Set aside to macerate for at least 2 hours and up to 12 hours.

 The thing about peach ice cream is that many of them don’t taste like peaches.
 But here I macerated the peaches for hours and hours (thanks to Lisa’s advice) and then pureed them with some tangy, sour creme fraiche.
 If you want it richer, use whole milk instead of half-and-half, but if you want it tangier and more sherbet-like, use buttermilk.